yummy2108/FER-global-local-network/README.md

 ## Network Training
 The main code is in 'Train_FER' directory.
 1. We use deformable cnn in our network.
-We thanks [OuYang Wei](https://github.com/oeway/pytorch-deform-conv) for the pytorch implementation.
+We thank [OuYang Wei](https://github.com/oeway/pytorch-deform-conv) for the pytorch implementation.

 2. We use Mixup for data augmentation.
-We thanks [Zhang hongyi](https://github.com/hongyi-zhang/mixup) for the pytorch implementation.
+We thank [Zhang hongyi](https://github.com/hongyi-zhang/mixup) for the pytorch implementation.

 3. Run 'train_ck.py' for training and testing CK+ datasets.